saimshrestha/FS-trimming-/FSTRIMdoc.md

 Basically, SSD drives will operate faster if the filesystem passes information to them about files that have been deleted.

 we can enable TRIM in two ways on a linux VM:
-1. Continuous TRIM - by setting a mount option discard flag on the /etc/fstab file – do you know if this has some implementation of ionice (what priority is assigned if there is contention for IO)
+1. Continuous TRIM - by setting a mount option discard flag on the /etc/fstab fil
 2. Periodic TRIM – using cron to run a fstrim on the file system.

 ##TRIMMING on Linux vms In Azure